 Before trial, the parties are to label all exhibits that may be offered at trial.
 Before the start of trial, the parties are to provide the deputy clerk with a list of all exhibits.
+Exhibits for use at trial are not subject to the electronic filing procedures, but are to be filed conventionally.
+Counsel are to retain the original exhibits following trial.

-1. Each party is to label all exhibits with labels provided by the clerk's office.
+1. Each party is to label all exhibits.